vhscom/after-dark/docs/content/feature/last-modified.md

 Denote posts with substantive changes or simply draw older, more relevant posts closer to the top of the listings with last modified.

-Modifications will be made obvious to visitors with a visible callout in post summaries and the original publish date will be kept intact in the post bylines.
+Modifications will be made obvious to visitors with a visible callout in post summaries and the original publish date will be kept intact in the [Post Bylines](../post-bylines).

 For robots, making this change will automatically update Schema Structured Data, RSS feeds and the `lastmod` setting in your {{< external href="https://gohugo.io/templates/sitemap-template/" text="Sitemap" />}}.